 NC State Extension

 Robin C. Moore, Director

 Funding for this publication was provided in part by the John Rex Endowment.

-The authors wish to express appreciation to J. Dara Bloom, Nichole Huff, Susan Jakes, Lynn Policastro, Debra Ireland, and Barbara Scott for their assistance in preparing this publication.
+The authors wish to express appreciation to J. Dara Bloom, Nichole Huff, Susan Jakes, Joanna Lelekacs, Lynn Policastro, Debra Ireland, and Barbara Scott for their assistance in preparing this publication.

-This publication in the Local Foods series is the first of eight publications about childcare center production gardens:
+This publication in the Local Foods series is the first of fifteen publications about childcare center production gardens: